yitongx/yitongx.github.io/index.md

 # Projects
 ### Chief Topic Maker of 7th "_Yuyuan_" Robot Contest  (2019.10)

 I am honored to be the chief topic maker of the “Yuyuan” Robot Contest of Automation Science Department.
 The topic I made will require teams to use multi-modal sensors and to achieve precise controls over their vehicles' motion.

+### Visual Marker Tracking and Flight Control Algorithms for A DJI Mavic Air (2020.10)

 ### A Self-naviagted Vehicle with A Tracking Camera and Dynamic Route Planning Algorithms (2018.12)

 -   Dynamic Route Planning: The vehicle was required to find 5 out of 8 valid locations (candidates marked in orange) in a maze, and carry the payload to assigned locations.
 Our strategy was 1) pre-store rough map 2) update valid locations during exploration 3) compute the shortest transporting routes.
 The algorithms were deployed on an ATMEGA328P chip.